lastingParadox/ff-site/archive-to-markdown/md/ff2/21-deep-space-dangers.md

 **Deyner** _(30-Sep-18 02:45 PM)_

 > Why not?
-This could feed us for a while and it’s run by a corrupt warlord?
+This could feed us for a while and it's run by a corrupt warlord?

 **Bagelwrecker** _(30-Sep-18 02:45 PM)_